heibaihe/SpatialVaccination/README.md

 # SpatialVaccination

-Simulation codes accompanying the paper entiled "A spatial vaccination strategy to reduce the risk of vaccine-resistant variants" published in XXXXX were written C.
+Simulation codes (in C language) accompanying the paper entitled "A spatial vaccination strategy to reduce the risk of vaccine-resistant variants" published in XXXXX.

 All codes are listed as follows: